The weak specification property for geodesic flows on CAT(-1) spaces: Weak specification for the geodesic flow

 \subsection{Geodesic flow on $\CAT(0)$ spaces}

 We now briefly consider the case of non-positive curvature.

 \begin{thm} Let $X$ be a compact, locally $\CAT(0)$, geodesic metric space with fundamental group not isomorphic to $\mathbb Z$ and topologically transitive geodesic flow.
-If there exists an orbit semi-equivalence $h: \Susp(\Sigma, \sigma)\rightarrow GX$, where $(\Sigma, \sigma)$ is a compact subshift of finite type, then the geodesic flow on $GX$ satisfies the weak specification property. \end{thm} We observe that this follows from the proof given in the previous section, where we used the assumption of $\CAT(-1)$ in only two places; the first was to provide the orbit-equivalent symbolic description of $GX$ (Proposition \ref{symbolic-coding}), which we now \emph{assume} to hold; the second was in the proof of Proposition \ref {prop:nbhd shadow} and we already observed that a $\CAT(0)$ assumption was sufficient for that argument.
+If there exists an orbit semi-equivalence $h: \Susp(\Sigma, \sigma)\rightarrow GX$, where $(\Sigma, \sigma)$ is a compact subshift of finite type, then the geodesic flow on $GX$ satisfies the weak specification property. \end{thm}

+We observe that this follows from the proof given in the previous section, where we used the assumption of $\CAT(-1)$ in only two places; the first was to provide the orbit-equivalent symbolic description of $GX$ (Proposition \ref{symbolic-coding}), which we now \emph{assume} to hold; the second was in the proof of Proposition \ref {prop:nbhd shadow} and we already observed that a $\CAT(0)$ assumption was sufficient for that argument.
 We conclude that our proof also gives the statement of Theorem \ref{thm:CAT0}.

 A class of examples that is covered by Theorem \ref{thm:CAT0} is given by $\CAT(0)$ spaces whose geodesics can be mapped homeomorphically to the geodesics for a $\CAT(-1)$ metric.
 For example, on a Riemannian surface with genus at least $2$, non-positive curvature metrics can be found so that a single closed geodesic has curvature zero, and geodesics can be mapped homeomorphically to those for a hyperbolic metric.
-Such examples are clearly expansive although we can no longer conclude that H\"older potentials have the Bowen property.
+Such examples are clearly expansive, although we can no longer conclude that H\"older potentials have the Bowen property (see Section \ref{sec:expansivity}).